Ircama/osm-carto-tutorials/_notes/how-to-contribute.md

 All files shall be in UTF8 format.

 Markdown documents can include parts which are common to more pages.
-A common part (e.g., named *common-part.md*) can be referenced with the following [Liquid](http://shopify.github.io/liquid/) markup:
+A common part that has more general reference than the site content (e.g., named *common-part.md*) can be placed in the *pages* subdirectory of the *_includes* directory and is referenced with the following [Liquid](http://shopify.github.io/liquid/) markup (and should also keep the Markdown format):

 {% raw %}
 ```liquid